alex-lt-kong/the-nitty-gritty/cpp/04_templates/README.md

     134f:	90                   	nop
   ```
   * The function call is there as well.
 Note that the signature of the call is `<double my_max<double>(double, double)>`
-  , i.e., at assembly code level, the templates function are gone--instead, a proper double function is created.
+  , i.e., at assembly code level, the templates function are gone--instead, a proper `double` function is created.

 * We finally come to the first important point about templates: it is [a parametrized description of a family of
 classes/functions](https://cppcon.digital-medium.co.uk/wp-content/uploads/2021/11/back_to_basics_templates_part_1__bob_steagall__cppcon_2021.pdf),
 not a class/function per see.
 To be specific, it means:
-  * templates classes/functions are not directly compiled to machine code as a "versitle" or "generic" function that
+  * templates classes/functions are not directly compiled to machine code as one single "versitle" or "generic"
-  can magically take a few different parameters.
-Instead, the compiler generates a series of concrete
+  function/class that can magically take a few different parameters.
+Instead, the compiler generates a series
-  functions/classes, plugging in concrete data types, such as `int`, `double` as needed.
+  of concrete functions/classes, plugging in concrete data types, such as `int`, `double` as needed.
+    * Note that "as needed" means if a version is never used, it will not be generated.
+In our example,
+    only `int` and `double` versions are generated, all other versions, such as `string`, are not generated.
   * This paradigm is called [generic programming](https://en.wikipedia.org/wiki/Generic_programming).
   * It works a bit similar to Marco in C in the sense that both can "generate" code to be compiled.
 But templates
   are more than just being prettier, it offers concrete benefits such as double-increment protection and type check.